 Like many other web browsers, Edge does offer the ability to save passwords within the browser.
-When using the browser as a password manager, you don’t have to manually enter the password over and over again every time you sign into your online account.
+When using the browser as a password manager, you don’t have to manually enter the password repeatedly every time you sign in to your online account.

 This is good for the most part.
 However, when you change the password of your online account, Edge cannot detect the change for obvious reasons.
-As a result, Edge cannot auto update the old password to new password.
+As a result, Edge cannot auto-update the old password to the new password.
 The same is true for the saved usernames in Edge.

-If you are stuck using the browser as your password manager then there is no need to fret, you can easily change saved password in Edge.
+If you are stuck using the browser as your password manager, there is no need to fret; you can easily change the saved password in Edge.
 Here’s how to do it.

 Edit Saved Password in Edge

-Just like with Google Chrome and Firefox, you can easily edit, update, or manage password saved in Edge browser with just a few clicks.
+Just like with Google Chrome and Firefox, you can easily edit, update, or manage passwords saved in the Edge browser with just a few clicks.
 However, it is buried deep inside settings.
-To make matter worse, there isn’t any search feature to quickly search and open various settings.
+To make matters worse, there isn’t any search feature to quickly search and open various settings.

 But, don’t worry, here I am to guide you through the procedure.

-1. To start off, click on the Menu icon (three horizontal dots) appearing on the upper right corner of the browser and select the option “Settings” from the list.
+1. To start, click on the Menu icon (three horizontal dots) appearing on the upper right corner of the browser and select the option “Settings” from the list.

 2. In the settings panel, scroll down and click on the “Advanced Settings” button.